fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 2. Run the fleetctl `apply -f fleet-config.yml` command to turn on Windows MDM.

 3. Confirm that Windows MDM is turned on by running `fleetctl get config`.

+## Azure Active Directory (Azure AD)

+> Available in Fleet Premium or Ultimate

+By connecting Fleet to Azure AD, Windows workstations can automatically enroll to Fleet when they’re first unboxed and set up by your end user.

+This section will guide you through how to

 <meta name="pageOrderInSection" value="1501">
 <meta name="title" value="Windows setup">